Let's look at a few examples of queuing theory as it applies to a queue management system.

 Virtual digital queues

 This is at the heart of online queuing systems.
 Each user is allocated a place in the queue and is called to complete when they reach the front.
 The quality of the user experience demands continued communication, alerting them of their current position and the expected time until they reach the front.
 Online virtual queues like Queue-Fair also include automatic queue measurement systems, to ensure that the queue doesn't get stuck if someone is not present when their turn is called, or let too many people through if someone comes back after their turn is called - but the quality of these systems does vary widely.
 It is crucial that such systems are accurate, as poorer quality Virtual Waiting Rooms are less accurate - resulting in too few people being passed each minute and a slower queue, resulting in load fluctuations on your eCommerce site and also abandonment because people wait too long when the front of the queue doesn't move at the correct speed.
-You can't rely on a probability distribution or average service time - using an average number at the turbulent front of an online queue won't be sufficient.
+You can't rely on a poisson distribution, service pattern or average service time - using an average number at the turbulent front of an online queue won't be sufficient.
 You need a proper AI to control the Front of the Queue for each separate queue to properly minimise average wait time.
 Queue-Fair's Queue AI is (by far) the most accurate on the market, sending you the exact arrival pattern you want in terms of people per minute every minute.

 Additional methods of reducing anxiety and improving user experience include distraction techniques, such as in-queue entertainment or upselling other product lines.
 It's also an opportunity to educate your shoppers about your full range of services and any bonus offers or services they're entitled to claim.